Lyon-Ynov-Campus/YTrack/subjects/hangman/hangman-web/piste-noire/README.md

 For this project you will have to design a bit more your website, by making a small mockup of it.
-Also to get an interesting website you have to pick clean **Fonts** and **matching colors** Here is some links to do so:
+Also to get an interesting website you have to pick clean **Fonts** and **matching colors** You will need to submit a pre-made mock-up of the site's style.
+Here is some links to do so:
 > - Mockup your website --> [Mockup](https://www.mockupworld.co/) or [Figma](https://www.figma.com/fr/)
 > - The all site must be responsive --> [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) and [Media](https://developer.mozilla.org/en-US/docs/Web/CSS/@media)